This Time I Mean It

 Skipping Across the Rainbow Bridge

-April 15, 2014 By Scott "Q" Marcus
+April 15, 2014 by Scott "Q" Marcus

 “Jack” was the name chosen by someone long before us.